Krishneshvar/academic-analyzer/README.md

 ```

 <u> Step 6: </u>
-> Upload the dataset file (.xlsx or .csv) in any of the algorithm and run it.
+> Upload the dataset file (.csv) in any of the algorithm and run it.
 The image file generated with the analysis will automatically be downloaded as `result.png` in your `Downloads` folder.